somi3k/ghost-operator/README.md

 # ghost-operator

 *ghost-operator* is a Kubernetes API extension consisting of a Custom Resource Definition and Custom Controller following the Operator pattern.
 The goal of this project is to create an operator which can be deployed on a Kubernetes cluster, allowing the user to create and manage Ghost instances via the kubectl command line interface.
-This ghost-operator is based on the sample-controller cloned from https://github.com/kubernetes/sample-controller and is *UNDER DEVELOPMENT*.
-It will be updated incrementally as features are added and this Readme will reflect the current progress of this project.
+This ghost-operator is based on the sample-controller cloned from https://github.com/kubernetes/sample-controller and will be updated incrementally as features are added.
+This Readme will reflect the current state of this project.

 <br>